base4nfdi/pid4nfdi/content/publication/_index.md

 # Other front matter settings
 ---

-text: |
 This page presents a curated selection of our most relevant publications.
 For a full and comprehensive list of all our research outputs, please refer to our dedicated [Zenodo Community](https://zenodo.org/communities/pid4nfdi/).

 <style>
 /* Publications-only styles */